-Mary Portas is considered to be the UK’s foremost authority on retail and brand communication.
+Author and TV personality Mary Portas, considered to be the UK’s foremost authority on retail and brand communication, began working with Save the Children back in 2008.

-Mary began working with Save the Children back in 2008, when she responded to the financial and environmental crises facing the world at that time, with the BBC television series 'Mary Queen of Charity Shops'.
-Here, Mary donned a Save the Children tabard, and overhauled Save the Children’s worst performing store in Orpington, transforming it into one of Save the Children’s top 10 performing stores.
+In the BBC series 'Mary Queen of Charity Shops', Mary donned a Save the Children tabard, and overhauled the charity’s worst performing store in Orpington, transforming it into one of our top 10 shops.

 Mary has since pioneered a new type of charity shopping with the launch of her premium charity retail propositions, Mary’s Living & Giving shops.

 The first ever Mary’s Living & Giving shop opened in Stockbridge, Edinburgh in 2009.
 10 years later there are now 25 shops across the UK which have raised over £30million for Save the Children.

 She says: “I am thrilled that what started with a vision and a TV show has taken on such a life of its own.
 The philosophy behind the Mary’s Living & Giving Shops for Save the Children has been instrumental in helping to raise millions of pounds for the life-saving work that Save the Children does.

 "It’s an honour being part of this charity, helping to make a real difference to children’s lives across the entire world.”